 Here is a video review of one of our clients that was about to have the VA take away his veteran’s disability benefits.

 There are a few additional requirements you must meet to qualify for temporary total disability after a surgery.
 As we mentioned, you must have a recovery time of at least a month after the surgery.
 Otherwise, your treatment must be for a service-connected disability.

 You must also have severe issues that cause long-term problems after your surgery.

 Examples of qualifying problems can include surgical wounds that have not yet healed or stumps of recent amputations.
 You may also be unable to move due to being in splints or casts while you heal.
 You might also be unable to leave your house, or you might have to use a wheelchair or crutches.

 Compensation Amounts for Total Disability

 The VA will also consider whether people depend on you financially when determining your compensation rate.
-For instance, if you are married and have a child, you could get more than $3,600 per month.
-If you have a spouse and a child and you take care of both of your parents, you could receive more than $3,900 per month.
+For instance, if you are married and have a child, you could get more than $3,900 per month.
+If you have a spouse and a child and you take care of both of your parents, you could get almost $4,300 per month.

 Here is a video explaining how the VA combined ratings table works from one of our Veterans Disability Lawyers.

 As the name suggests, temporary total disability benefits will not last forever.
 In general, these benefits will last between one and three months in the case of convalescence ratings. the amount of time you get compensation will depend on how long your recovery takes.